-In the US, about 79,000 new cases of bladder cancer and about 16,870 deaths (2017 estimates) occur each year (1).
+In the US, about 80,000 new cases of bladder cancer and about 17,670 deaths (2019 estimates) occur each year (1) General reference Bladder cancer is usually transitional cell (urothelial) carcinoma.
+Patients usually present with hematuria (most commonly) or irritative voiding symptoms such as frequency and/or urgency; later... read more .
 Bladder cancer is the 4th most common cancer among men and is less common among women; male:female incidence is about 3:1.
 Bladder cancer is more common among whites than blacks, and incidence increases with age.

 Risk factors include the following:

 Smoking (the most common risk factor, causing ≥ 50% of new cases)

 Excess phenacetin use (analgesic abuse)